Companion plugin — minimal example

 7 — Live coordinate display

-Pass live_coords=True to start() to add a motion handler that continuously refreshes the viewer’s status bar with the cursor position.
+Pass live_coords=True to start() to add a motion handler that continuously refreshes the status bar with cursor coordinates.

-The _motion_coords handler is defined inside the companion class and uses self._set_status(msg) — a helper provided by the base class that writes to the status bar without needing the viewer reference directly.
+The _motion_coords handler is defined inside the companion class and uses self.proxy.set_status(msg).

 companion.start(live_coords=True)